Khasanboy7/restaurant-profit-prediction/README.md

 pip install -r ex1data2.txt

-Run the notebook to train the model and predict house prices.
+Run the notebook to train the model and predict restaurant profit.

 Future Improvements